arkajitmandal/SemiClassical-NAMD/README.md

 # Code for Performing Semi-Classical Quantum Dynamics
-The methods that are implimented in this code are : PLDM, spin-PLDM and MFE (Mean-Field Ehrenfest).
+The methods that are implimented in this code are : PLDM, spin-PLDM, MFE (Mean-Field Ehrenfest) and SQC.
 The present code works for slurm based High-Performance Computing Cluster (HPCC) as well as on personal computers.

 # Usage
 ### Step 1